- Home

 Your love might be challenged geographically, but you only need to watch couples fighting in your local supermarket to realise that closeness doesn’t always equal bliss.

-A key difference between couples that last and those that split is that happy couples put a positive spin on their circumstances.
+A key difference between couples that last and those that don’t is that happy couples put a positive spin on their circumstances.
 You might not be as near as you’d like – but you’re also not fighting over the thermostat.

 Georgina used to get upset about the distance, but her first unhappy marriage and a chat with her teenage daughter put things into perspective.